What is COVID-19?

 Our Bulky waste collections will restart from the week commencing 4 May 2020.
 See here for details of how to book and how the system will work due to the current COVID-19 restrictions.

-Although the car parks are open, all residents should still adhere to the Government guidance on the new national restrictions in England.
+Although the car parks are open, all residents should still adhere to the Government guidance on the local restrictions.
 Car parks should only be used to support essential travel, and when parking residents should be mindful to leave adequate space between each vehicle.
 You can also use the new PayByPhone app so as not to have contact with the ticketing machines.

 The Council owned car parks are as follows: Scalford Road, Burton Street, Mill Street, Wilton Road, St Mary's Way, Chapel Street and Waterfield Leisure Centre.

-The Children's centres at The Cove, The Edge and Fairmead are closed until further notice.
+The Children's centres at The Cove and Fairmead are closed until further notice.
+The Edge will continue to deliver services via Leicestershire County Council.

 If you are concerned about paying your bill, there are options available around paying your council tax.
 Some people may also be eligible for Council Tax Support.
 We will be as flexible as we can and we are aware that many people have concerns at the moment due to the coronavirus pandemic.
 To find out more about the options available, please visit our dedicated Council Tax advice and support (Covid-19) page.